How can I help to ensure my estate plan is error-free?

 Missing Schedules

 Schedules should be attached to your trust document and will contain critical details about the trust.
 Most trusts have a schedule that provides an inventory sheet of the trust, naming what assets have been transferred into the trust.
 It is important for you to make sure your trust schedule is accurate and complete so as to assist in the passing of your assets to the named trustee.
-Your attorney will help you to prepare the schedule and ensure all of your desired assets have been correctly transferred into the trust.
+Your attorney will help you prepare the schedule and ensure all of your desired assets have been correctly transferred into the trust.

-Lack of a See-through Provision
+Lack of a See-Through Provision

 Your trust should contain a see-through provision that meets all legal requirements if it is the beneficiary of an IRA.
 A see-through provision within the trust will allow the IRS to essentially peer through the trust and apply the same tax rate to the trust as it would the IRA’s direct beneficiaries.
 Without the see-through provision, the trust could be taxed at a much higher rate, costing beneficiaries greatly.